 ** Important Note: To fund MTA, the NDIS needs evidence that the person has somewhere to move into at the end of the MTA funding.
 It will not be funded otherwise.

-The NDIS released MTA Operational Guidelines in June 2020.
+The NDIS has MTA Operational Guidelines available on their website.
 These provide lots of detail about when and how MTA will be funded.

-In the NDIS Support Catalogue, MTA funding is described like this:
+In the NDIS Pricing Arrangements and Price Limits, MTA funding is described like this:

 Want to keep up with the latest news on disability housing and how the Housing Hub can help you and the people you support?